Posts In Insurance

 Infinity's Sam Barrie takes a look at a specialist insurance product that protects expatriate pilots from the loss of their pilot's licence.

 Carl Turner takes a look at the ins and outs of maternity insurance cover for expatriate women.

 Infinity's' Carl Turner explains the dangers of not reviewing life cover when you move countries.
 Vital information for expatriates.

-In his debut post, Infinity's Simon Boyle takes a look at a horror story which underlines the crucial importance of health insurance for all expatriates.
+In his debut post, Infinity's Paul Dodd takes a look at a horror story which underlines the crucial importance of health insurance for all expatriates.

-Infinity's Trey Archer explains the many benefits of little known whole-life insurance policies for children.
+Infinity's Joe Regan explains the many benefits of little known whole-life insurance policies for children.

 Carl Turner takes a look at the importance of having international health insurance in Myanmar.

 Infinity's Sam Barrie takes a look at selecting a medical insurance plan and suggests a number of ways to keep premiums affordable.

 Nobody can predict what fate has in store but you can protect your family from the unforeseen as Infinity's Joe Regan explains.